invia-flights/swift-feature-toggles/README.md

-[Feature toggles](https://martinfowler.com/bliki/FeatureFlag.html), also known as “feature flags,” are a tool to keep a team of developers contributing to the mainline without revealing half-implemented features on your releases.
+[Feature toggles](https://martinfowler.com/bliki/FeatureFlag.html), also known as “feature flags,” are a tool to keep a team of developers contributing to the mainline without revealing half-implemented features on their releases.

 The `FeatureToggles` package provides a mechanism for declaring toggles in a decentralized manner.
 Those toggles can stay turned off in `RELEASE` builds,